 We also understand the importance of appreciating the uniqueness of each individual and supporting diversity within the communities in which our employees reside and where Celgene does business.
-A culturally sensitive and diverse workforce is better able to serve our customers’ needs and generate the wealth of ideas that are vital to innovation and growth.
+Only by appreciating the talents, backgrounds and diverse perspectives of each employee can we do our best work for the patients we serve.

 Women constitute 52.8 percent of Celgene’s global workforce and received 53.3 percent of all promotions during 2017.

 Celgene has been a partner of the Healthcare Businesswomen’s Association (HBA) since 2006 and annually recognizes Celgene HBA Rising Stars within the organization, providing visibility organization-wide to the talent and accomplishments of our female employees.
 In 2017, the HBA Steering Committee was acknowledged as a Celgene employee resource group for women, renamed Women Advancing Leadership at Celgene (WALC).
 Minority employees make up 34.3 percent of our U.S. workforce and received 33 percent of all promotions during 2017.
 Celgene’s global workforce includes employees in 40 countries.

 Introducing the Celgene pride alliance: New organization aims to support LGBTQI colleagues and allies

 In 2018, Celgene launched a new employee resource group to support our LGBTQI (lesbian, gay, bisexual, transgender, queer and intersex) employees and their allies.

 The Celgene Pride Alliance will be a global resource for our entire LGBTQI community, participating in social and charitable events, attending external recruiting events, and engaging in professional development.

 Over the past two years, Celgene has added additional benefits to support the company’s commitment to diversity and inclusion and there has been a continued interest in growing our efforts in these areas.